legalsylvain/louve_addons/louve_product_coefficient/README.rst

 --------

 6 Coefficients can be set on products.

-- A first one is a shipping coefficient.
-- A Second one is a loss coefficient.
-- 3 Custom coefficients can be set.
-- Finally, a Margin coefficient can be applied.

 On the product form, a new page displays price details, using category coefficients previously defined.